Student Docent Program

 Continuing education for student docents

-After their initial training period, student docents attend weekly education meetings that include lectures by curators, guest speakers, and education staff on special exhibitions and the permanent collection.
-As a group, docents occasionally take field trips to other museums.
+After their initial training period, student docents attend weekly education meetings that include lectures by education staff, curators, and guest speakers on special exhibitions and the permanent collection.
+As a group, docents take annual field trips to other museums.

-In spring 2014, Student Docent Education meetings will be held in the Museum on Fridays from 1–2 pm, January 17 – April 25.
+In fall 2014, Student Docent Education meetings will be held in the Museum on Fridays from 1–2 pm, August 29 – December 5.

 For information on Community Docent Education meetings, see >